List of typographic features

-Typographic features made possible using digital typographic systems have solved many the demands placed on computer systems to replicate traditional typography and have expanded the possibilities with many new features.
+Typographic features made possible using digital typographic systems have solved many of the demands placed on computer systems to replicate traditional typography and have expanded the possibilities with many new features.
 Three systems are in common use: OpenType, devised by Microsoft and Adobe, Apple's Apple Advanced Typography (AAT), and SIL's Graphite.
 The lists below provide information about OpenType and AAT features.
-Graphite does not have a fixed set of features; instead it provides a way for fonts to define their own features.
+Graphite does not have a fixed set of features; instead it provides a way for computer fonts to define their own features.

 OpenType typographic features

 The OpenType format defines a number of typographic features that a particular font may support.
-Some software, such as Adobe InDesign or recent versions of Lua/XeTeX, gives users control of these features, for example to enable fancy stylistic capital letters (swash caps) or to choose between ranging (full-height) and non-ranging (old-style, or lower-case) digits.
+Some software, such as Adobe InDesign, LibreOffice/OpenOffice, or recent versions of Lua/XeTeX, gives users control of these features, for example to enable fancy stylistic capital letters (swash caps) or to choose between ranging (full-height) and non-ranging (old-style, or lower-case) digits.
 Some web browsers also support OpenType features in accordance with the CSS Fonts Module Level 3 specification, which allows OpenType features to be set directly via the font-feature-settings property, or indirectly by means of higher-level mechanisms.

 The following tables list the features defined in version 1.8.1 of the OpenType specification.
 The codes in the "type" column are explained after the tables.

 OpenType features may be applicable only to certain language scripts or specific languages, or in certain writing modes.
 The features are split into several tables accordingly.